top of page

 The Children

-In February of 1959, I was expecting my first child, our daughter, Suzanne.
-We’d had people pestering us about having children, but we waited several years.
-That was what we wanted to do.
-I was 27 when I had my firstborn.
-Most women had a few by then so I was an “old mother”.
+In February of 1959, our first child, Suzanne, was born.
+I was 27 when I had our first child.
+Most women had a few by then so I was an “older mother”.

 The Quam Family

-I liked having cultural experiences, so I made sure to take the kids to Madison to see plays, to shows and to the library there.
-I took Suzanne to dance lessons and would take Mark to Rennebohm’s to eat.
+I liked having cultural experiences, so I made sure to take the kids to Madison to see plays and musical performances.
+We also went to the Madison library frequently.
+I took Suzanne to dance lessons and would take Mark to Rennebohm’s to eat, while she had her lesson.

 An old Rennenbohm menu